Blesmol/pfscf/README.md

   pfscf [command]

 Available Commands:
-  fill        Fill a single chronicle sheet help        Help about any command template    Various actions on templates: list, describe, etc
+  batch       Fill out multiple chronicles in one go fill        Fill out a single chronicle sheet help        Help about any command template    Various actions on templates: list, describe, etc

 Flags:
   -h, --help      help for pfscf
+  -v, --verbose   verbose output

 Use "pfscf [command] --help" for more information about a command.
 ```

 ### Fill out a single chronicle

-Filling out a single Pathfinder Society chronicle sheet can be done with the `fill` subcommand.
+Filling out a single Pathfinder/Starfinder Society chronicle sheet can be done with the `fill` subcommand.

 #### Example Call
 ```